 Growing and care of cucumbers

 - Cultivars are available for slicing and pickle types, dwarf-vined or bush types, Armenian, and Asian types.
 Burpless cucumbers are long and slender with tender skin.
 Through plant breeding, the bitterness associated with the burp has been removed.
-There has been a significant increase in disease resistance in cucumber cultivars in recent years.
-Try to select resistant varieties, when possible.

 - Members of the Cucurbitaceae family have separate male and female flowers on each plant.
 For the flower to develop into a fruit, pollen must be carried by bees from male flowers, on the same plant or on different plants, to the female flower (the one with the tiny fruit below the flower).
 It takes 8 to 12 bee visits per flower to ensure pollination and fertilization of the ovule, sufficient to form a straight, full-size fruit.
 Poor cucumber set is common when bee activity is low.
 Avoid using pesticides during the bloom period.